TrvsGrant/Auravana-Project/.github/ISSUE_TEMPLATE/issue--contribution-membership-request.md

 ^^ A title is required above ^^

 [PURPOSE] This issue concerns the coordinated admission of new contributing members.
-[WARNING] This contribution request is public.

 [INTRODUCTION] Have you ever wanted to contribute to the global human fulfillment through societal design?
 This template will help a coordinator and "you" to the best understand a good place and position to get started contributing.
 There is no financial investment to becoming an Auravana contributor, only a time and effort requirement.
 Minimum time expectations to be a contributor at this phase of development are 7-10 hours per week.

+[*WARNING*] This contribution request is public.

+[*NOTIFICATION*] You will only be contacted to setup a "meet and greet" for volunteering if you state "Yes" to the required "Yes" sections.

 [ACTION] Fill in the template below to complete the request.
-[NOTIFICATION] You will only be contacted to setup a "meet and greet" for volunteering if you state "Yes" to the required "Yes" sections:

-[ MEMBERSHIP REQUEST INQUIRY ]
+[ MEMBERSHIP REQUEST INQUIRY QUESTIONNAIRE ]

 Do you agree to all of the following?
    - I have skills applicable to a societal engineering project.